projectcapsule/capsule/docs/operator/mtb/block-access-to-multitenant-resources.md

 **Category:** Tenant Isolation

-**Description:** Each tenant namespace may contain resources setup by the cluster administrator for multi-tenancy, such as role bindings, and network policies.
+**Description:** Each tenant namespace may contain resources set up by the cluster administrator for multi-tenancy, such as role bindings, and network policies.
 Tenants should not be allowed to modify the namespaced resources created by the cluster administrator for multi-tenancy.
 However, for some resources such as network policies, tenants can configure additional instances of the resource for their workloads.

-**Rationale:** Tenants can escalate priviliges and impact other tenants if they are able to delete or modify required multi-tenancy resources such as namespace resource quotas or default network policy.
+**Rationale:** Tenants can escalate privileges and impact other tenants if they can delete or modify required multi-tenancy resources such as namespace resource quotas or default network policy.

 **Audit:**